Compositional Imprecise Probability

 Imprecise probability โ sets of distributions

 A precise Markov kernel maps an input to one distribution.
-An imprecise kernel maps to a set of distributions โ a credal set.
-You know the output is distributed according to one of these distributions, but you don't know which one.
+An imprecise kernel maps to a set of distributions: a credal set.
 This is stronger than a single distribution (you commit less) and weaker than full ignorance (you commit something).

 The Para construction

-The Para construction takes a Markov category C and builds a new category Para(C) where morphisms have a hidden parameter.
+The Para construction takes a Markov category C and builds a new category Para(C) where morphisms carry a hidden parameter.
 A morphism in Para(C) from X to Y is a morphism P ร X โ Y in C, where P is the parameter space.
-Imprecise kernels arise when you existentially quantify over the parameter: "there exists some p in P such that..."
+Imprecise kernels arise when you existentially quantify over P: the credal set is the image of the kernel across all parameter values.

 Confidence: Simplified.
 Real Para construction works over arbitrary Markov categories with tensor products for parameters.
 Same idea: hidden parameter generates a family.